spark8899/deplay_agent/README.md

 # version plan
  * v1 Support specific file uploads and specific commands for a single project(Has been completed)
- * v2 Support specific file uploads and specific commands for multiple projects(developing)
+ * v2 Support specific file uploads and specific commands for multiple projects(Has been completed)
- * v3 on the basis of v2, it also supports websocket command execution
+ * v3 on the basis of v2, it also supports websocket command execution(developing)

 # Test example
 command api